 The specific proposals to be considered and acted upon at our Annual Meeting are summarized in the accompanying notice and are described in more detail in this proxy statement.
 On March 6, 2006, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were 49,327,630 shares of our common stock outstanding and no shares of our preferred stock were outstanding.
 Each stockholder is entitled to one vote for each share of common stock held by such stockholder on March 6, 2006.
 The presence, in person or by proxy, of holders of a majority of our shares entitled to vote is necessary to constitute a quorum at this Annual Meeting.
 Stockholders may not cumulate votes in the election of directors.
-The vote of a plurality of the shares of our common stock present in person or represented by proxy at this meeting and entitled to vote on the election of directors, even if they receive less than a majority of such shares.
+The vote of a plurality of the shares of our common stock present in person or represented by proxy at this meeting and entitled to vote on the election of directors is necessary for the election of a director.
+The nominees receiving the greatest number of votes at this meeting will be elected to our Board of Directors, even if they receive less than a majority of such shares.